On stopping Fock-space processes

 The following theorem has its origins in work of Meyer \cite[equation~(12) on~p.74]{Mey87}; see also \cite[Proposition~6]{AtS98}, \cite[Theorem~6.2]{AtC04} and \cite[Theorem~2.5]{Coq06}.
-This integral representation shows that $( E_{S \wedge s} )_{s \in \R_+}$ is a regular $\Omega$-martingale closed by $E_S$; this observation is very useful when combined with the quantum It\^o product formula.
-For the necessary details about quantum stochastic integration, see Section~\ref{sec:qsc}.
+This representation shows that $( E_{S \wedge s} )_{s \in \R_+}$ is a regular $\Omega$-martingale closed by $E_S$; this is a very fruitful observation when combined with the quantum It\^o product formula.
+For the requisite details in regard to quantum stochastic integration, see the appendix, Section~\ref{sec:qsc}.

 \begin{theorem} Let $S$ be a quantum stopping time.
 Then

 \end{theorem} \begin{proof} Note first that

 so